Do you only know Morocco as a country with sun and sand? Then let yourself be surprised! We take you to the 5 most beautiful cities in Morocco!

 Did you know that Rabat Is Morocco’s capital?
 This is where the country’s king resides, and important political decisions are made; and that against a romantic backdrop, because this city has more to offer than meets the eye.
 Hardly a tourist gets lost here, because the typical sights are elsewhere.
 But Rabat has its very own charm with landmarks like the Hassan Tower and the old high city wall.
 This city is tidy and, at the same time, full of an interesting past – pirates and other sinister figures were up here in the 17th century.
 You can still see traces of this in the historic old town around the citadel “Kasbah.”
 Also, the place is architecturally world-famous for its Islamic architecture.

 5) Fes Sais

-Anyone who wants to see an oriental city from a picture book should visit Fez Sais.
+Anyone who wants to see an Eastern city from a picture book should visit Fez Sais.
 This city has been named a World Heritage Site with its old town “Fèz el Bali”; it is also the world’s largest old town – here, even experienced travelers get lost in the winding and branched streets.
 These also have it all.
 You can see traders of all kinds of spices, handmade jewelry, carpets, clothes, and everything you can imagine in an oriental royal city.
 But be careful!
 There is really a risk of getting lost.
 So that you can find your way out of the labyrinth, many of the friendly helpers will help you as spontaneous tour guides for a small fee.